mikaells/RibDif/README.md

 #off by default, if you dont care about individual genomes

 [-f|--frag]
-#of by default, full genomes are required for detecting all 16S-genes, use with caution
+#off by default, full genomes are required for detecting all 16S-genes, use with caution

 [-i|--id]
-#1 (100% identity) as default, if the final evaluation should be done at amplicons clustered at another identity like .99 (pretty experimental right now
+#1 (100% identity) as default, if the final evaluation should be done at amplicons clustered at another identity, like .99 (pretty experimental right now)

 [-t|--threads]
 #default all, number of threads to use